LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Introduction

-Based on the differences, in this paper, we propose a novel 3D feature for LiDAR point cloud, which can be used to accurate point-to-point matching.
-Our method first extracts the robust aggregation keypoints, and then the extracted aggregation keypoints are fed into the descriptor generation algorithm, which generates the descriptor in the form with a novel keypoints representation.
-As shown in \cref{fig10}, the descriptor of current keypoint is represented with its neighbor keypoints.
-After getting the descriptors, the proposed matching algorithm can quickly match the descriptors of two LiDAR scans.
-Moreover, in this paper, the proposed LinK3D has been applied to a variety of real-time 3D vision tasks.
-To summarize, our main contributions are as follows: \begin{itemize} \item A novel and complete 3D LiDAR point cloud feature extraction method is proposed, which consists of keypoint extraction, feature description and matching.
-Compared with the state-of-the-art 3D features, our method achieves significant progress in matching and runtime, and it is more reliable in sparse LiDAR point cloud. \item The proposed method can be potentially applied to a variety of 3D vision tasks.
-In this paper, LinK3D has been applied to 3D registration, LiDAR odometry, and place recognition in 3D LiDAR SLAM.
-Compared with the state-of-the-art methods, our method achieves competitive results in these tasks. \item The proposed method shows impressive efficiency, which enables our method to be applied in real-time.
-Our method takes an average of 32 milliseconds to extract LinK3D features, takes 8 milliseconds to match the descriptors of two LiDAR scans, and takes 13 milliseconds to retrieve the revisited place of robot when used to place recognition task. \end{itemize}
+According to the differences, in this paper, we propose a novel 3D feature for LiDAR point clouds.
+Our method first extracts the robust aggregation keypoints.
+Then the extracted aggregation keypoints are fed into the descriptor generation algorithm.
+As shown in \cref{fig2}, the algorithm generates the descriptor in the form of a novel keypoint representation.
+After obtaining LinK3D descriptors, the matching algorithm can quickly match the descriptors of two LiDAR scans.
+In experiments, the proposed LinK3D achieves great matching performance and also shows impressive efficiency.
+Furthermore, LinK3D can be potentially applied to downstream 3D vision tasks, and we have applied LinK3D to LiDAR odometry.
+To summarize, our main contributions are as follows: \begin{itemize} \item \textbf{Strong matching performance.} The proposed LinK3D feature considers the characteristics of LiDAR point clouds, and achieves significant progress in matching performance for sparse LiDAR point clouds. \item \textbf{Real-time performance on CPU.} The proposed LinK3D shows impressive efficiency, which makes it more suitable for the 3D applications of mobile robots with limited computing resources. \item \textbf{Good scalability.} LinK3D can be potentially applied to downstream 3D vision tasks.
+In this paper, LinK3D has been applied to the LiDAR odometry task. \end{itemize}

-The remainder of this paper is organized as follows.
-In Section \ref{Related Work}, we review the previous work on 3D feature extraction.
-In Section \ref{The Proposed Method}, we introduce the proposed framework, including keypoints extraction, descriptor generation and feature matching.
-In Section \ref{experiments}, we evaluate the basic performance (i.e., matching and real-time performance) of our method, and compare our method with other state-of-the-art methods.
-In addition, we also applied LinK3D to 3D registration, LiDAR odometry and place recognition tasks, and compare it with other state-of-the-art methods.
-Finally, Section \ref{conclusion} concludes the paper and discusses the future work.